 Are you intimidated by your boat’s electrical system?
 If you are, you are not alone.
-Electrical shocks, short circuits and fires are potential calamities that should inspire serious respect, and frequently lead to fear.
-Accordingly, those of us who do not understand basic electrical theory often leave onboard electrical work to the experts— generally a wise solution.
+Electrical shocks, short circuits and fires are potential calamities that should inspire serious respect.
+Those of us who do not understand basic electrical theory often leave onboard electrical work to the experts—generally a wise solution.

 Wires used in electrical circuits need some method of protection to prevent fire or damage if there is a short circuit or an overloaded circuit.
 A short circuit occurs when electricity travels from the positive to the negative conductor without passing through an electrical load (a device that consumes the energy, creating electrical impedance), allowing more electricity to flow than the wire can handle.
 Heat builds up and eventually melts the insulation, which can cause a fire or damage to the electrical system.

 Two types of products protect wires from short circuits: fuses and circuit breakers.
 Fuses are devices that melt or destruct at a certain current flow, like five amps.
 Once they melt they must be replaced.
 Circuit breakers are mechanical devices that trip and open the circuit without damage to themselves.
 Since circuit breakers can also be used as switches, they are frequently stacked in a row in a distribution panel.
 They are also measured by the current (amperage) it takes to cause them to trip.